MarcoYbanez/Murdock/README.md

 ### Hardware
+---
   2x C270 Logitech Cameras\
   Nvidia Jetson Nano 2gb\

 ### Software
+---
-  OpenCV 4.5.0\
+  - OpenCV 4.5.0\
-  Jetpack\
+  - CUDA 10.0\
+  - Jetpack 4.2.1

 ### Use

+---

   cd Final\
-  ./run.sh\
+  ./run.sh

   Notes:
   Here is a photo of my roommate and I running a test.
 This configuration read violations per sec, and reported by the minute for demonstration purposes.
-  The left camera\
+  The primary camera is the left \
   ![alt text](https://github.com/MarcoYbanez/Murdock/blob/main/Murdock_demo.png?raw=true)